artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 >[!NOTE]
 >
 >When uploading or patching, extension packages are placed into a pending state while the system asynchronously extracts the package and deploys.
-While this process is taking place, you can poll the `extension_package` ID for its status using the API and within data collection tags.
+While this process is taking place, you can poll the `extension_package` ID for its status using the API and within tags.
 You will see an extension card in the catalog marked as Pending.

 >[!NOTE]
 >